What is distributed computing?

 What is distributed tracing?

 Distributed tracing is sometimes referred to as distributed request tracing and is a method for tracking the various and disparate processes in distributed computing.
-This is critical in identifying points of failure such as bugs, bottlenecks, or throttling in a larger distributed computing scenario.
+This is critical for identifying points of failure, such as bugs, bottlenecks or throttling, in a larger distributed computing scenario.
 As the name suggests, this is a method of tracing steps to glean greater insight into the details of a larger complex system.

 What are the types of distributed computing?